 Pennsylvania ARD Program Requirements

-During the ARD probationary period, you must follow strict court-ordered conditions, including some or all of the following:
+During the ARD probationary period, you must follow strict court-ordered conditions, including:

 - Complete a drug and alcohol assessment (DUI)